pkuGenuine/pkuGenuine.github.io/notes/programming_language/rust/ownership_lifetime.md

 ### The Static Lifetime

 One special lifetime we need to discuss is `'static`, which means that this reference can live for the entire duration of the program.
 All string literals have the `'static` lifetime.

-### Lifetime Annotations in Struct Definitions

-TODO: Move to struct section

-It’s possible for structs to hold references, but in that case we would need to add a lifetime annotation on every reference in the struct’s definition.

-### Lifetime in `impl` Blocks

-TODO: Move to struct section

-### Generic Type Parameters, Trait Bounds, and Lifetimes Together

-TODO: Move to Generic Type